-- Transfer the cutting to a slightly larger pot, a step that will have to be repeated 2 to 3 times before the final planting to the ground.
+- Transfer the cutting to a slightly larger pot, a step that you’ll have to repeat 2 to 3 times before the final planting to the ground.

-Take note that lycium is very vulnerable when young and should only be transplanted to the ground in temperate latitudes after at least 2 or 3 years.
+Take note that lycium is very vulnerable when young.
+In temperate latitudes, only transplant to the ground after at least 2 or 3 years.

 Growing lycium in a pot or container for its goji berries is perfectly possible.
 Goji bush is even very well suited to growing indoors in an apartment.

 Choose a substrate that is adequate for growing the lycium tree, like Mediterranean plant or citrus plant soil mix.

 The pot must have a hole at the bottom and a drainage layer bed of gravel or clay beads to let water drain away.